tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 * [OpenAPI and Swagger](http://idratherbewriting.com/openapi-and-swagger/#/)
 * [Publishing API documentation](http://idratherbewriting.com/publishing-api-docs/#/)

-(By the way, these slides are all hosted on GitHub at https://github.com/tomjoht/.
-I use [RevealJS](https://github.com/hakimel/reveal.js/) for slides, which lets me create the slide content in HTML.)
+These slides are all hosted on GitHub at https://github.com/tomjoht/.
+I use [RevealJS](https://github.com/hakimel/reveal.js/) for slides, which lets me create the slide content in HTML.
+If you're a teacher using material from this course in your classroom, you can adapt the slides as needed for your lessons.

 ## Stay updated